About Coachella

 Economy & Demographics

-Coachella's economy is predominantly driven by its thriving agricultural sector, with the city's fertile soil and favorable climate supporting the production of a diverse array of crops.
+Coachella's economy is predominantly driven by its thriving agricultural sector, with the city's fertile soil and favorable climate supporting the production of a range of crops.
 The Coachella Municipal Airport also matters in the local economy, providing transportation and logistics services to businesses and individuals in the area.
 The city's growing tourism industry, anchored by the Coachella Valley Music and Arts Festival, contributes to the local economy through the creation of jobs and the influx of visitor spending.

 Elections & Voter Records